vetux/xng/engine/include/xng/rendergraph/shaderscript/README.md

 Shader Script is a custom Shader Domain Specific Language for writing render graph shaders.

-It is implemented through headers which define various types, functions and macros to create an easy-to-use DSL that resembles GLSL pretty closely.
+It is implemented through headers which define various types, functions and macros to create an easy-to-use DSL that resembles a mixture between glsl, bash and python.

+For usage examples check the *_shaders.cpp files at [engine/src/graphics/passes](https://github.com/vetux/xng/tree/master/engine/src/graphics/passes)

 ### Differences to GLSL
 #### Type Definition
   - Literal types are uppercase (e.g. `int` in glsl becomes `Int` in C++)
   - Arrays are instantiated like this `ArrayX<COUNT> b = std::vector{VALUES...}`
-  - User Defined types are instantiated like this `Object<TYPENAME> o`
+  - User Defined types are instantiated through either `Object<TYPENAME> o` or using the DefineStruct / DeclareStruct interface.

 #### Variable Initialization
   - Default constructed variables are undefined just like in glsl e.g. `vec2 v;` produces an uninitialized variable that cannot be used until it is assigned a value.